turtleisaac/PokEditor-v1/README.md

 Written entirely in Java and is completely OS-agnostic.
 Java 8 or greater is required.

+**Note:** This is a Command Line Tool.
+You can't just run it by double clicking the .jar file, you need to run it through Terminal (macOS/ Linux) or cmd (Windows)

 # Usage

 java -jar PokEditor.jar \<arguments>